-Most of the material published in this text was collected from Isbeil Anna.
+Most of the material published in this volume was collected from Isbeil Anna.

-There is a substantial Ro-Ràdh (pp. xxvii-xlv), in which the editor introduces the Seaboard Villages and his informants.
-He also introduces the local dialect and the editorial principles employed in this edition, examining in turn features such as consonants, vowels, initial mutations, regular and irregular verbs, adjectives, etc.
+These are followed by a substantial Introduction (Ro-Ràdh: pp. xxvii-xlv) introducing the Seaboard Villages and the informants.
+It also includes discussion of the local dialect and the editorial principles employed in this edition, examining in turn features such as consonants, vowels, initial mutations, regular and irregular verbs, adjectives, etc.

-The eight chapters of stories are followed by Notaichean air na Naidheachdan (pp. 121-41), which explain some of the stories and indicate where the reader can find more information on particular topics.
-In addition to the stories, Watson collected a large number of Seanfhaclan (pp. 142-59) and Gnàthasan-Cainnt (pp. 159-78), 136 of which are presented in this volume.
-They are divided up according to subject matter, e.g. An Dàn and Dàimh.
-Where the meaning of the proverb is not clear, it is explained for us, and we are also given examples of similar proverbs and sayings in English, Irish, and East Sutherland Gaelic.
+The stories are followed by Notes (Notaichean air na Naidheachdan: pp. 121-41) explaining the background of some of the stories and indicating where the reader can find more information on particular topics.
+In addition to the stories, the volume contains a collection of Proverbs (Seanfhaclan: pp. 142-59) and Idioms (Gnàthasan-Cainnt: pp. 159-78).
+The proverbs are arranged under headings such as An Dàn and Dàimh.
+Where the meaning of a proverb is not obvious an explanation is given, together with examples of similar proverbs and sayings in English, Irish, and East Sutherland Gaelic.

-Only one poem survived from this area, an elegy that was composed by Arthur Ross on the sinking of a ship, the Linnet, off the coast of Hilton (see Text 122).
-Ross’s poem An Linnet Mhòr (pp. 179-206), is presented in this volume, both as it was published in the mid-nineteenth century and in contemporary Gaelic.
-Watson also gives us a wealth of information about the sinking of the ship, and the local families who were affected by the disaster.
+Only one poem is included in this volume, an elegy that was composed by Arthur Ross on the loss of the Linnet, which sank off the coast near Hilton (see Text 122).
+Ross’s poem, An Linnet Mhòr, is presented in two forms (pp. 179-206): first, as it was published in the mid-nineteenth century, and then as it was collected orally, in contemporary Gaelic.
+Watson also provides a wealth of information about the sinking of the ship, and the local families who were affected by the disaster.

-Towards the end of the volume, Liost nan Clàraidhean (pp. 207-08) contains a list of all of the recordings made by Watson, noting which recording each of the stories was taken from, and which recordings are also held by the Linguistic Survey of Scotland.
-This is followed by Clàr nan Leabhraichean (pp. 209-13), and a handful of useful Làthraichean-Lìn (p.
+A list of all recordings made by Watson is provided (Liost nan Clàraidhean: pp. 207-08).
+It indicates which recording each of the stories printed was taken from, and distinguishes Watson’s own recordings from those associated with the Linguistic Survey of Scotland.
+This is followed by a Bibliography (Clàr nan Leabhraichean: pp. 209-13), and a list of websites (Làthraichean-Lìn: p.
 213).

 |Sources||The stories, proverbs, and idioms presented here were collected by Seosamh Watson from six informants in Hilton and Shandwick, between 1967 and 1983 (see Social Context above).
 See Text 122 for more information on An Linnet Mhòr.|

 The stories vary in length, and range from the factual to the humorous.
-There are a number of humorous stories about An Deoch.
+There are a number of humorous stories about drink (An Deoch).
 The first of these reads as follows: Bha Ùistean dol dachaigh aon oidhche, làn liquor.
 Shuidh e anns an ditch is bha smeòrach seinn.
 Bha an smeòrach ràdh is seinn, ‘Òl uile e, òl uile e, òl uile e!’
 ‘Chan eil mise amaideach! [thuirt Ùistean.]
 Tha thusa ag iarraidh mi òl uile e, ach chan òl!
 Tha mi cumail glainneag airson am madainn.’ (p.
 102).
-English words tend to be italicised in the text.
+Unassimilated English words are italicised in the text.

-Unfortunately, the editing process resulted in a number of dialectal forms being lost.
-The editor notes in the Ro-Ràdh: ’S e prìomh amas a bha agam ... gun ruigeadh an leabhar so leughadaireachd cho fada farsaing is a ghabhadh.
-Uime sin, cha do ghabhadh ri modh-litreachaidh a thaisbeineadh dualchainnt an àite gu h-iomlann.
+Unfortunately, the editorial principles adopted has resulted in a number of dialectal forms being lost.
+The editor states in the Ro-Ràdh: ’S e prìomh amas a bha agam ... gun ruigeadh an leabhar so leughadaireachd cho fada farsaing is a ghabhadh.
+Uime sin, cha do ghabhadh ri modh-litreachaidh a thaisbeineadh dualchainnt an àite gu h-iomlan.
 An àite sin, ’s ann a rinn mi an litreachadh a leasachadh cho fada is a b’ urrainn ach am biodh e ag aontachadh ris na nòsan a tha gan craobh-sgaoileadh an-diugh (p. xxxiii).
-The types of changes he has made to the dialect and orthography are noted in the Ro-Ràdh.
-Thus, for example, while dialectal forms such as òcrach (òtrach) and reumh (freumh) have been retained, forms such as creiseag, ciomag, ur’n, and lormach have been changed to greiseag, criomag, urrainn, and lomnochd.
-Don an duin’, unnain-as, sinn-as, and beil thu, have been changed to don duine, ionnainnsa (= annainne), sinnsa (= sinne), and a bheil thu.
+The types of formal and spelling changes which have been made are specified in the Ro-Ràdh.
+While dialectal forms such as òcrach (òtrach) and reumh (freumh) have been retained, forms such as creiseag, ciomag, ur’n, and lormach have been changed to greiseag, criomag, urrainn, and lomnochd.
+At the same time, don an duin’, unnain-as, sinn-as, and beil thu, have been changed to don duine, ionnainnsa (= annainne), sinnsa (= sinne), and a bheil thu.